scrwho/RGBSAR/README.md

 # RGBSAR

-Welcome to the RGBSAR project repository.
-This repository contains code and data related to image processing, data analysis, and machine learning tasks for the RGBSAR project.
-Below is a brief overview of the project structure and key components.
+Welcome to the RGBSAR repository!
+This repository contains code and resources related to RGB and SAR image processing, fusion, and machine learning.

 ## Project Overview

-The RGBSAR project focuses on various aspects of image data processing and analysis.
-The repository includes the following components:

-### Basic Codes

-Some initial code snippets have been uploaded to the repository.
-These codes are currently being cleaned and organized to ensure better presentation and usability.
+The project is organized into the following sections:

 ### Installation

+To set up the necessary modules for this project, please refer to the [requirements.txt](requirements.txt) file.

 Before running the project, make sure to install the required Python modules.
 You can do this by running the following command: